 Our primary focus is on data discovery.
 To this end a number of use-cases have been defined, aimed at finding observational data products in the VO domain by broadcasting the same query to multiple archives (global data discoverability and accessibility).
-To achieve this we need to give data providers a set of metadata attributes that they can easily map to their database system in order to support gueries of the sort listed below.
+To achieve this we need to give data providers a set of metadata attributes that they can easily map to their database system in order to support queries of the sort listed below.

-The goal is to be simple enough to be practical to implement, without attempting to exhaustively describe all exotic every particular data sets.
+The goal is to be simple enough to be practical to implement, without attempting to exhaustively describe every particular dataset.